regulusun/regulusun.github.io/_posts/2014-05-08-allinns-git-flow.markdown

 ---
 layout: post
-title:  "Allinns git flow"
+title:  "Git Flow Keypoints"
 date:   2014-05-08 21:08:21
-categories: git
+categories: tech git
 ---

-###Git Flow Cheatsheet

-####A successful git flow
+###A successful git flow
 ![Git flow image]({{ site.url }}/assets/git-flow.png)

-####Main branches:
+###Main branches:

-#####master
+Master and developer is what we always keep on gitlab.

+####master
 1. Head should always reflects a production-ready state.
-2. Every commit on master is a new release by definition.
+2. Every commit is a new release by definition.
-3. Commit on master must be tagged for easy future reference.
+3. Commits must be tagged for easy future reference.
-#####develop
+4. Could use git hook script to automatically build and roll-out to production server when commit on master happnes.
+####develop
 1. Always reflects a state with the latest delivered development changes for the next release. (where nightly builds happen)
-2. When develop reach a steady point, merge it into master and tagged with a release number. (through a release branch)
+2. When reaches a steady point, merge it into master (by a release branch).

-####Supporting branches
+###Supporting branches

-*Should follow strict rules to merge from/into.*
+**Should follow strict rules to merge from/into.**
 #####Feature branches
-Branch off from: develop
+From: develop
-Merge back into: develop
+Into: develop
-Naming convention: anything except master, develop, release-*, or hotfix-*
+Naming: anything except master, develop, release-x, or hotfix-x

-1. Weixin/manage feature in our case.
-2. Will eventually be merged back into develop or discarded.
+1. Will be merged back into develop or discarded.
-3. Feature branches typically exist in developer repos only, not in origin.
+2. Feature branches typically exist in developer repos only, not in origin (not in allinns case).
+3. Example: Weixin/manage feature in our case.
+4. Remember to use --no-ff to create merge message.

+{% highlight bash %}
+$ git checkout develop
-git merge --no-ff myfeature
+$ git merge --no-ff myfeature
-(avoid losing information about historical existence of a feature branch and groups together all commits that together added the feature.)
+$ git branch -d myfeature
+$ git push origin develop
+{% endhighlight %}

+`--no-ff`
+no fast-forwarding.
+Create a merge commit even when the merge resolves as a fast-forward.
+This is the default behaviour when merging an annotated (and possibly signed) tag.

 #####Release branches
-May branch off from: develop
+From: develop
-Must merge back into: develop and master
+Into: develop and master
-Branch naming convention: release-
+Naming: release-x

-Release branches support preparation of a new production release. allow last minute bug fixes, preparing meta-data(version number, build dates).
+1. Preparation of a new production release.

-branch a release when develop reflects the desired state fo the new release.
+2. Branch a release when develop reflects the desired state fo the new release.
+3. Allow last minute bug fixes, preparing meta-data(version number, build dates).
+4. Large new features strictly prohibited.
-At this moment assign a versioin number.
+5. At this moment assign a versioin number.

+#####Creating
-git checkout -b release-1.2 develop
+$ git checkout -b release-1.2 develop

-allow: small bug fixes, large new features strictly prohibited.
+$ ./bump-version.sh 1.2
+$ git commit -a -m "Bumped version number to 1.2"

 #####release branch to master branch:
 t checkout master